 Police: AutoZone employee fatally shot in Wichita

 WICHITA, Kan.
-(AP) — An employee at an AutoZone store was fatally shot Sunday night in southeast Wichita, police said.
+(AP) — Police have arrested an 18-year-old man in the shooting death earlier this week of an employee at an AutoZone store in southeast Wichita.

-Three employees were in the business at the time of the shooting, said Police Capt.
-Kevin Kochenderfer.
-One worker was in the restroom, the other was in the back getting a part, KWCH-TV reported.
+Lamontae Lucas, 18, of Wichita, was arrested on suspicion of first-degree murder in the Sunday night shooting death of 40-year-old Nicholas Blue, police said.

-Emergency crews responded to the scene around 9 p.m.
-Sunday after an employee found a co-worker on the main floor with a gunshot wound and called police.
+Investigators believe Lucas shot Blue in an attempt to rob the store.
+Police have said that three employees were inside the business at the time of the shooting, but were in other areas of the building and were not injured.

 View Comments